ruppel/rsync-time-backup-for-unraid/README.md

 # Rsync time backup for unraid

-This script is a fork from  laurent22/rsync-time-backup
+This script is a fork of laurent22/rsync-time-backup

 Give ALL THE CREDITS TO HIM!!!